-In the very first post that I wrote a few years back just before the Thanksgiving Day, I mentioned that I am very fascinated by the creative way in which Persians combine food cultures.
-When invited to spend Thanksgiving Day with Persians it’s always fun for me to see what type of dishes appear on the table, specifically, see how East meets West as far as flavors and cooking techniques are concerned.
+In the very first post that I wrote a few years back leading up to Thanksgiving Day, I mentioned that I am very fascinated by the creative way in which Persians combine food cultures.
+When invited to spend Thanksgiving Day with Persians, it’s always fun for me to see what type of dishes appear on the table, specifically, see how East meets West as far as flavors and cooking techniques are concerned.
 I have been very fortunate to have had the opportunity to try different styles of cooking over the 23 years that I have lived in the US.
-I have had anything from store bought turkey and sides such as green beans made with canned mushroom soup to recipes influenced by the ethnicity of those who made it.
+I have had anything from store bought turkey and sides, such as green beans made with canned mushroom soup, to recipes influenced by the ethnicity of those who made it.
 I still say Soul Food style Thanksgiving is the best I have ever had, hands down.
 Truth be told though, Persian style is a very close second!

 With that said, today I bring you yet another Persianized Thanksgiving recipe.
-This Stuffed Turkey Breast roll or roulade is sure to impress your guests and the best part of it is the fact that it doesn’t take a whole day to cook!
+This Stuffed Turkey Breast roll, or roulade, is sure to impress your guests; the best part of it is the fact that it doesn’t take a whole day to cook!
 In fact, it only take just over one hour!!

 I first came across this specific stuffing technique when I purchased the “In Cucina Con Fantasia” by Wilma De Angelis cookbook from a local flea market while visiting my parents in Rome in 1999.
 Throughout the years I have made a few versions of this “Rainbow Roll” using different types of vegetables inside.
 So far this has certainly been a crowd pleaser.